-Meet some of the artists performing in the 29th William Kennedy Piping Festival.
+Meet the artists performing in the 29th William Kennedy Piping Festival.

 A duo from the French Basque country (Gascony).
 Arnaud Bibonne sings and plays bagpipes (the boha and other cornemuses), and Maider Martineau plays the Basque horn (alboka) and other wind instruments, a type of tambourine (pandero) and a diatonic button accordion (trikitixa).
 They teach and promote Basque and Gascon music, song and dance, appear at many festivals and concerts, and released their first album, Bohada, in 2021.